ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Abstract

 \section{Abstract}

-In-generation watermarking for detecting and attributing generated content has recently been explored for latent diffusion models (LDMs), demonstrating high robustness.
-However, the use of in-generation watermarks in autoregressive (AR) image models has not been explored yet.
-AR models generate images by autoregressively predicting a sequence of visual tokens that are then decoded into pixels using a vector-quantized decoder.
-Inspired by red-green watermarks for large language models, we examine token-level watermarking schemes that bias the next-token prediction based on prior tokens.
+In-generation watermarking for latent diffusion models has recently shown high robustness in marking generated images for easier detection and attribution.
+However, its application to autoregressive (AR) image models is underexplored.
+Autoregressive models generate images by autoregressively predicting a sequence of visual tokens that are then decoded into pixels using a VQ-VAE decoder.
+Inspired by KGW watermarking for large language models, we examine token-level watermarking schemes that bias the next-token prediction based on prior tokens.
 We find that a direct transfer of these schemes works in principle, but the detectability of the watermarks decreases considerably under common image perturbations.
-As a remedy, we propose two novel watermarking methods that rely on visual token clustering to assign similar tokens to the same set.
-Firstly, we investigate a training-free approach that relies on a cluster lookup table, and secondly, we finetune VAE encoders to predict token clusters directly from perturbed images.
-Overall, our experiments show that cluster-level watermarks improve robustness against perturbations and regeneration attacks while preserving image quality.
-Cluster classification further boosts watermark detectability, outperforming a set of baselines.
-Moreover, our methods offer fast verification runtime, comparable to lightweight post-hoc watermarking.
+As a remedy, we propose a watermarking approach based on visual token clustering, which assigns similar tokens to the same set (red or green).
+We investigate token clustering in a training-free setting, as well as in combination with a more accurate fine-tuned token or cluster predictor.
+Overall, our experiments show that cluster-based watermarks greatly improve robustness against perturbations and regeneration attacks while preserving image quality, outperforming a set of baselines and concurrent works.
+Moreover, our methods offer fast verification runtime, comparable to lightweight post-hoc watermarking techniques.
+The source code is available at \\ {\fontsize{9.5}{11}\selectfont \url{https://github.com/lukovnikov/ClusterMark}}